Hi there! I'm Heide, the founder of Earth Greetings.

 - Adelaide Koala & Wildlife Hospital

 - Animals Australia

 - World Wildlife Fund

-Additionally, we subject our business to an annual emissions and waste audit annually.
-We reduce waste and emissions where possible and to offset any carbon emissions we produce, we invest in the Yarra Yarra Biodiversity Corridor re-establishment to help protect and recover declining woodland and shrubland fauna.
+Earth Greetings subject our business to an annual emissions and waste audit annually.
+We reduce waste and emissions where possible and for those we can't, we purchase carbon offsets which are invested in the Yarra Yarra Biodiversity Corridor to help protect and recover declining woodland and shrubland fauna.

 My mission is to use the most Earth friendly materials and processes available to make beautiful and useful products with the lightest possible footprint.